ks563/Project-2/README.md

 # Who's Bringing the Dip?

-* If you’ve ever hosted or attended a dinner party/holiday dinner/potluck you know the struggle of coordinating the bringing of items.
-* Who’s Bringing the Dip creates a space for hosts to coordinate what needs to be brought to an event.
-* The app originated as an idea to swipe through the products already listed on app.
-* If the guests swipe right then they want to bring this item.
-* If swipe left then they do not want to bring this item.
+Who's Bringing the Dip? is a mobile-first app that allows hosts to organize who's bringing what to parties.
+Have you ever hosted a party and tried to organize what your guests should bring?
+Have you ever been invited to a party and hadn't known what to bring?
+To use the app, hosts create an account and start creating events!
+By utilizing database storage and express servers, hosts create lists of items that can be brought to parties.
+Photos are added to the items through the Google Custom Search API and the host can swipe through them using the Hammer.js library.
+Swiping right on the photo adds it to the database, while swiping left discards it.
+Ho Guests access these lists through a unique event link and swipe right on items they want to bring, and left on items they don't want to bring.

 ## Deployment

 * Click [here](http://thedip.herokuapp.com/login) to start interacting with the app right away.

-## Built With
+## Technicalities

+* Passport, bCrypt
+    * NPM packages used to create authenticated logins and encrypted passwords
+* Google API - Custom Search
+    * Used to search for images related to each item added to the database.
+* Hammer.js, Animate.css
+    * Used to create swiping functionality on images.
+* SQL, MySQL, Sequelize
+    * Used to store data and create methods to transfer data from the client to the database
+* JavaScript
 * HTML
 * CSS, BootStrap
-* JavaScript
-* SQL, MySQL, Sequelize
+    * The Bootstrap grid used to make the layout responsive and simple.
 * Node.js, Express, Handlebars
-* Passport, bCrypt
-* Hammer.js, Animate.css
-* Google API - Custom Search

 ## APIs Used